repoze/repoze.who/docs/narr.rst

   will be sent across any HTTP or HTTPS connection; if it is True, the cookie will be sent only across an HTTPS connection.
 If *include_ip* is True, the ``REMOTE_ADDR`` of the WSGI environment will be placed in the cookie.
+If *timeout* is specfied, it is the maximum age in seconds allowed for a cookie.
+If *reissue_time* is specified, when we encounter a cookie that is older than the reissue time (in seconds), but younger that the timeout, a new cookie will be issued.
+If *timeout* is specified, you must also set *reissue_time* to a lower value.

 .. note::
    Using the *include_ip* setting for public-facing applications may